nvaccess/addon-datastore/README.md

 `pip install requests configobj`
 1. Convert an add-on hosted at `addonUrl` to a json file:
 `python convertAddonManifest.py [addonId] [stable|beta|dev] [addonUrl]`
+1. Edit the auto-generated json file as required.
 1. Create a PR to merge your branch into master on the `addon-datastore` repository
 1. Automated checks for common issues will complete.
 Either giving feedback or merging the PR.
 1. When the PR is merged the add-on becomes available in the store.